Luzefiru/.dotfiles/.github/README.md

   > Anything that ins't a KDE configuration file should be stored in a `~/.dotfiles-backup/` directory.

-- What happened to my old KDE Plasma configuration?
+- What happened to my old KDE Plasma configuration files?

-  > Konsave overwrites the old profile, so it is most likely lost.
-Please back up your profile via Konsave if you plan to use my profiles as a standalone theme.
+  > Konsave saves it as a profile called `backup` which you can reapply with `konsave -a backup`.
+I can't guarantee that your configuration will be fully restored, so back it up manually just in case.

 - How do I use Konsave in my terminal?